Cheese Thermization

 Overview

-This application allows the user to determine the milk hold time and temperature necessary for log-reductions of 2 foodborne pathogens pertinent to cheeses made with unpasteurized bovine milk.
+This application allows the user to determine the milk hold time and temperature necessary for log-reductions of 2 foodborne bacterial pathogens pertinent to cheeses (Listeria monocytogenes, Shiga-toxin producing Escherichia coli) made with unpasteurized bovine milk; this app has been updated July 2025 to include inactivation of H5N1 virus (“avian influenza”) that has been circulating in certain regions of the US since March 2024.
 Please read all disclaimers before use.
 Cheeses made using milk with higher fat or solids content (e.g. sheep’s milk) are outside the scope of this application.
-Use of time / temperatures treatments does not negate requirements for manufacturing cheeses under Good Manufacturing Practices.
+Use of time / temperature treatments does not negate requirements for manufacturing cheeses under Good Manufacturing Practices.

-For additional information, please reference Determination and Validation of D-Values for Listeria monocytogenes and Shiga Toxin-Producing Escherichia coli in Cheesemilk, Journal of Dairy Science, 2021, https://doi.org/10.3168/jds.2021-20350 by S. K. Engstrom, M. F. Mays, and K. A. Glass.
+Determination and Validation of D-Values for Listeria monocytogenes and Shiga Toxin-Producing Escherichia coli in Cheesemilk, Journal of Dairy Science, 2021, https://doi.org/10.3168/jds.2021-20350 by S. K. Engstrom, M. F. Mays, and K. A. Glass.

 Disclaimers